locustio/locust/docs/increase-performance.rst

 Locust comes with an alternative HTTP client, :py:class:`FastHttpLocust <locust.contrib.fasthttp.FastHttpLocust>` which uses `geventhttpclient <https://github.com/gwik/geventhttpclient/>`_ instead of requests.
-This client is significantly faster, and we've seen 5x-6x performance increases for HTTP-requests.
+This client is significantly faster, and we've seen 5x-6x performance increases for making HTTP-requests.
+This does not necessarily mean that the number of users one can simulate per CPU core will automatically increase 5x-6x, since it also depends on what else the load testing script does.
+However, if your locust scripts are spending most of their CPU time in making HTTP-requests, you are likely to see signifant performance gains.

 Known limitations